6 HR Trends to Watch in 2023:

 You might not have heard of people enablement, it's exactly what it sounds like.
 In a nutshell, people enablement is the intentional use of human resources to enable a workforce to excel.
 This is done by providing them with the tools and resources they need to get the job done in whatever way is best for them.

-People enablement allows people to take more control over their career and performance instead of telling them exactly where and how they should use their energy.
+People enablement allows people to take more control over their careers and performance instead of telling them exactly where and how they should use their energy.
 This kind of freedom is appealing in a competitive job market where people want to make the most of their skills.

 Software platforms like Impraise help with people enablement by providing employees with regular performance reports and ways to submit feedback.
 Impraise makes communication between employees and leaders easier and helps to facilitate alignment within a company so that the culture and systems reflect the values of the employees.